syncfusion-content/xamarin-docs/Xamarin/Essential-CircularGauge/Getting-Started.md

 {Syncfusion Installed location}\Essential Studio\{version number}\lib

-> Note: You can find assemblies in unzipped package location in Mac.
+N> You can find assemblies in unzipped package location in Mac.

 You have to add the following assembly references to the Xamarin.iOS project.